Picking The Right Outfit For Corporate Headshots & Portraits

 Imagine walking past these outfits on the street — which would stand out?

 —If I had to pick one, I’d probably say the green jacket.
 Is it because the Masters champion gets the Green Jacket?
-Or is the jacket Green because of something inherent in the color green?
-We can get into that when we look at color theory, for now, just be aware of such connotations.
+Or because the frequency of the color green vibrates faster than blue?
+Likely a chicken/egg situation.

-Now consider scenarios when she should try to stand out, and when it would be better for her to blend in.
+Now consider scenarios when she should try to stand out, and when it would be better for her to come off more subdued — speaking to peers vs. investors perhaps?

 Let’s break down some of the shots in the gallery: